The Ultimate Guide to Business Process Management: How To Implement BPM In Your Organization

 Business Activity Monitoring & Management (BAM&M) is the process of analyzing the utilization of information technology resources to improve a company’s business processes.

 The goal of BAM is to use real-time data from IT systems to identify and solve problems that otherwise might not be detected until too late in order to help businesses run better, faster, and more productively.
-BAM solutions found in many industries including telecommunications, financial services, government, retail, and manufacturing among others.
+BAM solutions are found in many industries including telecommunications, financial services, government, retail, and manufacturing among others.